Chili Mac is a one-pot meal that mixes two comfort food favorites: chili and mac and cheese!

 How To Make Chili Mac

-1. Cook Onion and Beef: Heat oil in a large pot.
-Add onion and cook then press to edges of pan.
-Add ground beef and cook until browned.
+1. Cook base: Heat oil in a pot.
+Add onion and sauté.
+Add ground beef and cook.

-2. Add Garlic and Spices: Stir in garlic and spices.
+2. Season: Stir in garlic, tomato paste, and spices.
 Cook until fragrant.

-4. Add Cheese: Take off the heat, stir in half the cheese, then add the rest on top.
-Cover to melt.
+4. Add cheese: Stir half the cheese into the pot, then sprinkle the rest on top.
+Cover for a few minutes to let it melt.

 Adding and cooking the pasta, then stirring in the cheese and letting it all cook together.